volodymyr-devops/scm-101-merge-conflict-lab/README.md

 # SCM 101: Introduction to Git (AE, DE, DO, CNE)
 ## Description
 This is an introductory course that covers the fundamentals of Git.
-The course is suitable for IT professionals interested in learning about Git to enhance their software development practices.
+It is suitable for IT professionals interested in learning about Git to enhance their software development practices.

 ## Duration
 2 Days